netobserv/documents/cncf/CNCF project - General Technical Review.md

 **Describe the roadmap process, how scope is determined for mid to long term features, as well as how the roadmap maps back to current contributions and maintainer ladder?**

-NetObserv has an upstream project and, currently, one known downstream/vendor product, which is Red Hat [Network Observability](https://docs.redhat.com/en/documentation/openshift_container_platform/latest/html/network_observability/index), for OpenShift.
+NetObserv is an upstream project and has, currently, one known downstream/vendor product, which is Red Hat [Network Observability](https://docs.redhat.com/en/documentation/openshift_container_platform/latest/html/network_observability/index), for OpenShift.

 There is a high level [Kanban board](https://github.com/orgs/netobserv/projects/1/views/1) that lists the requested / accepted features upstream and tracks progress on them.

 Most of the maintainers (not all) work in parallel on the downstream product, but it must be noted that, most of the time, this work benefits equally to the upstream: there are pratically no downstream-only features, or very few.
-To take an example, while TLS & QUIC traffic observability is in the downstream roadmap, it will benefit to all users (and its development actually involves external contributions).
+To take an example, while TLS & QUIC traffic observability is in the downstream roadmap, it will benefit to all users (its development actually involves external contributions).
 So the question is less about how much work the maintainers team is doing for the upstream, than how to make it visible in the community roadmap.
 The main upstream+downstream features are mirrored in the Kanban board.

 That said, there are also upstream-only features that are planned, and bugs fixes.
 The maintainers work regularly on them, often driven by the community interactions, either on Slack or on GitHub.
 It is nothing exceptional at Red Hat to have dedicated time for communities and upstream work.
 External contributions are welcome as well.